vis4.net

 What about comments?

 That’s the only sad part so far.
 A static website has no commenting system.
 I thought about using Disqus, but since they now seem to run ads in the free plan, I decided against it.
-Maybe I’ll come up with a solution later.3
+Maybe I’ll come up with a solution later.^[for now, if you feel like getting in touch, shoot me a message on Keybase.io]

 However, since the XML file included the old comments I was able to just bake them into the static markdown files, so they’re at least preserved for the future.